 Serious ill health commutation is only an option for deferred members who left the LGPS before 1 April 2008 (England and Wales) or 1 April 2015 (Scotland) who are certified as having a life expectancy of less than one year.
 It only applies to the main scheme benefits.
 It does not apply to AVCs.
 Where it applies, the member needs to first take their AVCs in one of the permissible ways eg take the AVC as tax free cash or buy an annuity on the open market.

-The Nudge Regulations only provide that the member must qualify for a serious ill health lump sum within the meaning of paragraph 4(1) of Schedule 29 to the Finance Act 2004 (ie where all or part of their lifetime allowance is available and a registered medical practitioner has confirmed that they are expected to live for less than one year).
-Our understanding of this is that the qualification does not necessarily have to apply to the member’s LGPS benefits.
+In our view, the Nudge Regulations do not require a member to qualify for serious ill health commutation in relation to their LGPS benefits; however, DWP has confirmed that this is the intention and in its view, this is delivered by the Nudge Regulations.

 No action from the member